elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

   <div>
   <div><strong>Interview Response:</strong> A function declaration is a statement that declares a function in the current scope, while a function expression defines a function as a value assigned to a variable or property.</div><br />
   <div><strong>Technical Response:</strong> Function declarations load before any code executes, while Function expressions load only when the interpreter passes the right side of the expression.
 A global Function Declaration is visible in the whole script, no matter where.<br /><br />
-  Function Declarations are functions declared as a separate statement in the main code flow.<br /><br />
+  Function Declarations are functions declared as a separate statement in the main code flow.
 Function Expressions are functions created inside an expression or another syntax construct.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Function Declaration<br /><br />